 Choosing international Bachelor’s or Master’s degree studies at Lund University gives the student more than just a high-quality education.
 The international programmes at Lund University provide excellent opportunities to form a global network of professional and academic colleagues.

 Stockholm University is a public university in Stockholm, Sweden, founded as a college in 1878, with university status since 1960.
 Stockholm University has two scientific fields: the natural sciences and the humanities/social sciences.
-With over 70,000 students at four different faculties: law, humanities, the mathematical, and natural sciences, it is one of the largest universities in Scandinavia.
+With over 70,000 students at four different faculties: law, humanities, mathematical, and natural sciences, it is one of the largest universities in Scandinavia.